jhsu802701/rails_from_scratch_rails5/01-02-basic_scripts.md

 git commit -m "Added sandbox.sh"
 ```
 ## G. git_check.sh
-* Create the file git_check.sh, enter the following contents, and save the file:
+* Create the file git_check.sh with the following content:
 ```
 #!/bin/bash

 # Run this script before pushing the branch to GitHub.
-# This script enables you to make sure you've covered all bases
+# This script enables you to make sure you've covered all bases, shows the list of all files
-# and shows a list of all new files that will be saved if you do NOT add them to .gitignore.
+# that were changed, and shows the list of new files that will be saved if you do NOT add them
+# to .gitignore.

 sh build_fast.sh